-Despite countries having different bike helmet certification standards, one thing can be agreed upon; that all the measures undertaken by various countries are for the safety of the cyclists.
+Despite countries having different bike helmet safety standards, one thing can be agreed upon; that all the measures undertaken by various countries are for the safety of the cyclists.
 Most of the helmet features are nearly the same despite varying standards.
-One more thing that can be agreed on is that heads don’t bounce, and as such everyone should wear a helmet!